hashkat/hashkat/docs/tutorial01.md

 &Delta;<i>t</i> = 1 / <b>R</b>
 </center>

-The **R** will change, reflecting choices that have been made, and the new rates available (i.e. each new agent enters the systems with a set of their own rates).
+The **R** will change, reflecting choices that have been made, and new rates in the system (i.e. each new agent enters the systems with a set of their own rates).
 The cycle will repeat with a new random number generated.

 #### How to Run **#k@** In Tutorial